sanjams2/cfn-init-local/README.md

 - `iptables` installed
 - `python3` installed

-An example of a minimal Dockerfile that does this can be found [here](cfn_init_local/data/dockerfiles/alinux2/Dockerfile) in this package.
+Some examples of a minimal Dockerfiles that do this can be found [here](cfn_init_local/data/dockerfiles/).
 I understand at the moment this is slightly cumbersome and puts more work on the user.
 I am working on making this process easier so that users can simply bring their image and the necessary libraries will be installed at runtime.